chains-project/bacardi/results/results_baseline_api_diff/gemini-2.0-flash-001/38c9915f0cfdf0c1a2b17c3c6f283c23a0aac0cf/patches/patch1/responses/WalletsIn.java_response.txt

  * of this software and associated documentation files (the "Software"), to deal
  * in the Software without restriction, including without limitation the rights
  * to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
- * copies of the Software, and to permit persons to whom the Software is
- * furnished to do so, subject to the following conditions:
+ * copies of the Software, and to permit persons to do so, subject to the following conditions:
  *
  * The above copyright notice and this permission notice shall be included
  * in all copies or substantial portions of the Software.